tov-debug/tov-debug/README.md

 * There is another project I am currently working on.
 Stay tuned for updates!

 ---
->If you made it this far, I'd love to connect!
-You can contact Me via Email: tov.a25800@gmail.com
+>If you made it this far, you are more than welcome to follow⭐